centreon/centreon-documentation/en/monitoring/discovery/hosts-discovery.md

 To launch a discovery, you need to add a discovery job.

-The job addition wizard is a 6 steps wizard that will allow you to choose a provider, define parameters, define mapping rules and update/execution policies.
+The job addition wizard is a six steps wizard that will allow you to choose a provider, define parameters, define mapping rules and update/execution policies.